sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/duration/README.md

 # Duration

-This folder is dedicated to predicting the duration of S1 -> S2.
+This folder is dedicated to predicting the duration of the S1 -> S2 rotation.

 ## Nobulart Predictions